-Due to factors outside of the CCBWQA's control related to laboratory services, some of the phytoplankton data from the end of WY 2023 are not available.
-As soon as these data can be analyzed, the phytoplankton chapter will be completed and provided in the amended final report.
+Due to factors outside of the CCBWQA's control, some of the phytoplankton data from the end of WY 2023 is not available.
+As soon as it can be analyzed, the phytoplankton chapter will be completed and provided in the amended final report.